MGross21/dotfiles/Debugging.md

-# Debugging Senarios
+# Debugging

 A collection of strange gotchas and debug moments

 ## Login to Twich

-Upon login, I was propted with `"Incompatible Browser"` despite firefox being explicitly listed.
+Upon login, I was prompted with `"Incompatible Browser"` despite firefox being explicitly listed.

 *What was the fix you might ask?* The [**system clock!**](https://bbs.archlinux.org/viewtopic.php?id=289645)